fariborzaref/fariborzaref/README.md

       </ul>
     </li>
     <li><strong>Research Philosophy:</strong>
       I study how systems of inequality are built, reproduced, and sometimes dismantled.
 My work integrates sociological theory with computational and mixed-methods analysis to bridge data and lived experience.
-Each project is guided by methodological transparency, causal precision, and an ethical commitment to public relevance.
+Each project is guided by methodological transparency and an ethical commitment to public relevance.
       <br/><br/>
       <em>✦ As always, the core of my philosophy — and every piece of my work — is dedicated to humanity, for its resilience in adversity, its wisdom to learn, and its unyielding power to shape its destiny.</em>
     </li>